Powerlearnproject/se-day1-assignment-skitomie/README.md

 Basic: "What are the top tech companies?"
 Engineered: "List the top technology companies from around the world, ensuring diversity in geography and industry sector."

 Prompt engineering is a critical skill for effectively interacting with AI models.
 By carefully designing prompts, users can unlock the full potential of AI, ensuring that responses are accurate, relevant, and tailored to their needs.
-As AI continues to evolve, the importance of prompt engineering in shaping and guiding AI behavior will only grow, making it a key component in the successful deployment and use of AI technologies.
+As AI continues to evolve, the importance of prompt engineering in shaping and guiding AI behavior will only grow, making it a key component in the successful deployment and use of AI technologies...